rymane/katacoda/python-project/step2.md

 As expected, the test fails since 5 is not included in the array, and we asserted it to be at index 0.
 Let's change that!

-*Click copy to editor to create the file.*
+Click *Copy to Editor* to create the file.

 <pre class="file" data-filename="search/test_bs.py" data-target="replace">
 from binarySearch import *